City Guides

 Greenhouses

-Greenhouses are an accessory structure.
+Greenhouses are considered an accessory structure in the City of Grand Rapids zoning code.
 They are allowed with a permit on residential property if a few simple rules are followed:

-• Must be located in the side yard or rear yard
+Greenhouses must be located in the side yard or rear yard.

-You can learn more by reading our Zoning FAQs for Accessory Structures.
+Click here to learn more about Zoning FAQs for Accessory Structures.

 Have questions on building or locating a greenhouse on your residential property?
 Contact our Development Center.